Jbird206/Pizza-Parlor/README.md

 _Jason McGrady_
 https://github.com/Jbird206/jbird206.github.io.git
 ## Specifications
+## Describe to a layman, what does it do. as described a user, simplest to most complicatd.
-* Program demonstrates objects and their key values in reference to a pizza parlor online order form.
+* Program demonstrates objects and their key values in reference to a pizza parlor online order form. ## Describe to a layman
 * Contructors return a reference to the object contructor function that creates the instance object.
 * Prototypes are associated with each function and object.